 Metal Chassis with Processor PCB and speaker

-Inside you will find a circuit board and the internal speaker.
+Inside you will find a circuit board and an internal speaker.

 The underside of the PCB contains discrete components and several test points.